 Regional Department for Europe

-Regional Department for Europe serves the UNWTO Member States in the Region for Europe to achieve the highest standards of performance in Tourism Policy and Tourism Governance by establishing adequate contents in the UNWTO Programme of Work.
+Regional Department for Europe serves the UN Tourism Member States in the Region for Europe to achieve the highest standards of performance in Tourism Policy and Tourism Governance by establishing adequate contents in the Programme of Work.

 The work of the Department is based on four pillars:

 - Advocacy: ensuring a central position of tourism in the national governance and policymaking

 - Communication: supporting Members to achieve their communication objectives by coaching and lending voice

 - Knowledge & expertise: providing training and guidance to improve knowledge, skills, understanding and implementation of tourism related initiatives